numbbo/workshops/sources-webpage/source/BBOB-2017/index.rst

 (ACM compliant LaTeX templates available).
 A description of the algorithm and the discussion of the results completes the paper writing.

-We encourage particularly submissions related to the new ``bbob-biobj-ext`` testbed and algorithms for handling bi-objective problems including also *algorithms from outside the evolutionary computation community*.
-Submissions related to the previously available ``bbob``, ``bbob-noisy``, and ``bbob-biobj`` testbeds are more than welcome.
+We encourage particularly submissions on *algorithms from outside the evolutionary computation community*.
 Please note that any other submission, related to black-box optimization benchmarking of continuous optimizers will be welcome as well.
 The submission section below gives a few examples of subjects of interest.

+..
+Submissions related to
+   the previously available ``bbob``, ``bbob-noisy``, and ``bbob-biobj`` testbeds are more than welcome.

 During the workshop, algorithms, results, and discussions will be presented by the participants.
 An overall analysis and comparison of all submitted